iconify/documentation/documents/partials/implementations/api-providers.md

 API providers allow using icons from multiple API in the same document.
 For example, you can use default Iconify icons and custom icons from IconScout or Icons8 or custom API.

+`include sources/api/namespaces/animation`

 To support providers, syntax for icon names have been extended.
-Usually, syntax contains prefix and icon name: `[icon]prefix:name`.
-To specify API provider in icon syntax, add it before prefix with `[str]@` before provider ID: `[icon]@provider:prefix:name`.
+Icon names in Iconify implementations have 3 parts:

+`include sources/api/namespaces/name`

+All parts are separated by `[str]:`, provider is optional and can be skipped if empty.

+Examples:

+- `[icon]@my-icons:line-24:home`: icon is retrieved from provider `[str]my-icons`.
+Icon name for that provider is `[icon]line-24:home`.
+- `[icon]mdi-light:home`: icon does not have provider, so provider is empty.
+Empty value is used for public Iconify API.